A diamond’s clarity grade is based on the extent to which inclusions affect its quality.

 VS2 diamonds are more expensive than SI1 diamonds.

-To help understand how prices change depending on the clarity grade, we examined prices for 116 diamonds from James Allen, a leading online jewelry retailer.
+To help understand how prices change depending on the clarity grade, I examined prices for 116 diamonds from James Allen.

 They all had the following qualities: